kmch4n/BetterE-class/README.md

 * **🆕 Open Files in New Tab**: Automatically display report files in a new tab (customizable in settings)
 * **💬 Open Messages in Tab**: Open the message tool in a regular tab instead of a popup window
 * **✅ Mark All Messages as Read**: Add a convenient button to mark all messages as read at once
+* **⚠️ Deadline Warnings**: Highlight upcoming deadlines with red text and warning icons
+* **📋 Deadline Task List**: View all courses with approaching deadlines in a convenient sidebar list
 * **⚙️ Customizable**: Easily toggle features on/off from the popup
 * **🔒 Secure**: Safe operation with a simple mechanism